AWS-FCJ-ECS-Workshop/Amazon-ECS-Immersion-Day/security/content/3-iam-roles/3.1-create-cart-service/_index.md

 aws ecs register-task-definition --cli-input-json file://retail-store-ecs-carts-taskdef.json
 ```

-The task definition includes a `taskRoleArn` parameter that references an existing IAM role.
-We will examine this role's permissions later.
+Note: The task definition references an existing IAM role through the `taskRoleArn` parameter.
+We will examine the required permissions later.

 #### Deploy the Carts Service

-Create the ECS service using the following command:
+Deploy the ECS service using this command:

 ```bash
 aws ecs create-service \